A Closer Look at the Workers (Predictable Terms and Conditions) Act 2023

 Keep a close eye on updates from Acas, as their forthcoming draft Code of Practice promises to be an indispensable resource for effectively managing requests and ensuring compliance.

-In the interim, start familiarizing yourself with the Act’s provisions and proactively assess how they may impact your workforce.
+In the interim, start familiarising yourself with the Act’s provisions and proactively assess how they may impact your workforce.

 In a continually evolving workplace, adapting to new legislation is not just a necessity but also an opportunity for businesses to thrive.